solidi/hl-mods/workspace/redist/readme.txt

 - New weapons will randomly spawn in place of original weapons
 - Original Scoreboard, MOTD, view roll options!

-Beta 2 Highly-Valued Upcoming Features:
+Beta 3 Highly-Valued Upcoming Features:

-- Xash3d Android support
-- Kick
-- Pistol whip (all weapons)
-- Akimbo's (all weapons)
-- Throw (all weapons)
-- Iron sights refinements
-- More weapons like the Portal gun
-- More Valve maps reskinned
 - See more on our living roadmap: https://github.com/solidi/hl-mods/blob/master/workspace/plan/roadmap.md

 Installation: